Chordioid: Master chord

 Nicolas Slonimsky named "master chord" that chordioid described in jazz chord theory as 7no5, e.g.: { C D F♯ }.
-The sonority of the chordioid itself is identical to that of the It+6, a subset of the Wholetone scale and so subject to some of the symmetries and homogeneity for which that scale is known, and anhemitonic allowing the possibility that the resultant scale be anhemitonic or at least ancohemitonic itself.
+The sonority of the chordioid itself is identical to that of the It+6, a subset of the wholetone scale and so subject to some of the symmetries and homogeneity for which that scale is known, and anhemitonic allowing the possibility that the resultant scale be anhemitonic or at least ancohemitonic itself.

-The chord buttons of the Accordion usually play master chords, allowing the bass buttons (or a second chord button) to supply the variable note (or notes) to complete the sonority.
+The chord buttons of the accordion usually play master chords, allowing the bass buttons (or a second chord button) to supply the variable note (or notes) to complete the sonority.

 The new name and concept, "master chord", thus does not imply either jazz derivation, completeness of the sonority as an independent chord, nor connection to other use as a chord of dominant function.
 It does not speciously denote anything to be "missing", or posit that the listener should ever hear a note not actually present.
 It rejects the tertian chordal basis as pertaining at all.
 These, the practicality of application, and the variety of use, are the logical basis of chordioids.

-The following table shows the resultant chord for some of the possible added notes:
+The following table shows the resultant chord for each of the possible added notes:

 Non-dominant seventh chordioids

 Robert Rawlins based his theory of chordioids off the above as well as permutations of other major and minor 7th chords.
-He described his chordiods as the interval of a 2nd below the interval of a 3rd.
+He described his chordioids as the interval of a 2nd below the interval of a 3rd.